Vision: Transforming Science through Data-Driven Discovery

 People with expertise in all of the above

 CyVerse was originally created by the National Science Foundation in 2008 with the name iPlant Collaborative to serve U.S. plant science communities.
-From its inception, iPlant quickly grew into a mature organization providing powerful resources and offering scientific and technical support services to researchers nationally and internationally.
-In 2015, iPlant was rebranded to CyVerse to emphasize an expanded mission to serve all life sciences as our cyberinfrastructure is germane to all life sciences disciplines.
-By democratizing access to supercomputing capabilities, we provide a crucial resource to enable scientists to find solutions for the future.
+From its inception, iPlant quickly grew into a mature organization, providing powerful resources and offering scientific and technical support services to researchers nationally and internationally.
+In 2015, iPlant was rebranded as CyVerse to emphasize an expanded mission to serve all life sciences as our cyberinfrastructure is germane to all life sciences disciplines.
+By democratizing access to supercomputing capabilities, CyVerse provides a crucial resource to enable scientists to find solutions for the future.

-We rely upon your feedback to provide the infrastructure you need most to advance your science, development, and educational agenda.
-Community-driven needs shape our mission.
+We rely upon your feedback to ensure we provide the infrastructure you need most to advance your science, development, and educational agenda.
+Community-driven needs shape our mission and our services.